ElementAI/haven_old/README.md

 Write a simple codebase in order to efficiently define hyperparameters, launch many experiments, and visualize their results.

+In the example below, we will write a minimal [codebase](https://github.com/ElementAI/haven/tree/master/examples/minimal) to get us started.

 ### Getting Started

 The following 4 steps helps in setting up the codebase.
-The full codebase is provided [here](https://github.com/ElementAI/haven/tree/master/examples/minimal).

 1. [Define the hyperparameters;](#1-define-the-hyperparameters)
 2. [Write the codebase;](#2-write-the-codebase)